googlefonts/fontmake/README.md

 * `otf-interpolatable`: OTF binaries suitable for merging into a variable font.
 Placed in the `master_otf_interpolatable/` directory.
 (These differ from `otf` in that the outlines are unoptimized.)
 * `ttf-interpolatable`: TTF binaries suitable for merging into a variable font.
 Placed in the `master_ttf_interpolatable/` directory.
 (The outlines are converted to quadratic curves in an interpolation-compatible way.)
 * `ufo`: Glyphs sources can be converted to UFO.
 Placed in the `master_ufo/` directory.

+If no format option is specified, the default is `-o otf ttf`.

 ### Other important command line options